Para ver esta página en español, haga clic aquí.

 How You Can Help

 As the coronavirus outbreak has prompted the cancellation of many blood drives, we are facing a national shortage of blood.
 Giving blood is safe, and I encourage everyone who is eligible to donate to do so as soon as possible.
-Your donation is needed now to help ensure a ready blood supply for our nation.

 Businesses that can assist in the federal response but are not developing medical countermeasures should email a description of the business, the services they can provide, and contact information for the business to Kris Bradsher at HHS (Kris.Bradsher@hhs.gov